nulib-oer/emps/text/100-social-networks.md

 ### Network Representations

 There are different ways to represent a network.
 The two most accessible methods are sociograms and adjacency matrices.
-The sociogram in figure below and the adjacency matrix in Table 11.1 are representations of the same network.
+The sociogram in figure 10.1 and the adjacency matrix in Table 11.1 are representations of the same network.

 ![A sociogram for a network with nodes [A, B, C, D, E].
 Each circle represents a node and each line represents a relationship between the two nodes it connects](images/social-networks/11-1.png)